iPhone 12 drives Apple smartphone sales to new levels

-New Delhi, April 29 (IANS) Strong demand for the iPhone 12 series has led Apple log March quarter record for iPhones at $47.9 billion, growing 66 per cent year-over-year.
+New Delhi: Strong demand for the iPhone 12 series has helped Apple log March quarter record for iPhones at $47.9 billion, growing 66 per cent year-over-year.

 The iPhone performance was consistently strong across the world as Apple grew strong double digits in each geographic segment and set March quarter records in most markets.